-We use the Inspire Hand, a dexterous robotic hand with 6 active DoFs (one per finger, two for thumb) and 6 mimic joints that follow the motion of the other joints.
-Joint targets are commanded at 30~Hz and tracked by a low-level PD controller at 120~Hz.
-Tactile sensing runs at 75~Hz using a resistive array of $36 \times 44$ taxels, with additional force measurements available at all active joints.
-The hand is covered with a nitrile glove to improve textural consistency.
-The initial grasp configurations for tool manipulation are collected using Manus MetaGloves Pro~\cite{manus2025}, as described in Sec. \ref{sec:oracle_policy}.
-The tactile sensing augmentation is detailed in Sec. \ref{sec:hardware_sensing} and Fig. \ref{fig:tactile_hardware}.
+\textbf{Hardware.} We use the Inspire Hand with 6 active DoFs (one per finger, two for the thumb) and 6 mimic joints.
+Joint targets are issued at 30~Hz and tracked by a low-level PD controller at 120~Hz.
+Tactile sensing operates at 75~Hz using a $36 \times 44$ resistive array, with additional force measurements at all active joints.
+The hand is covered with a nitrile glove for consistent contact properties.
+Initial grasp configurations are collected using Manus MetaGloves Pro~\cite{manus2025} (Sec.~\ref{sec:oracle_policy}), and tactile augmentation details are provided in Sec.~\ref{sec:hardware_sensing} and Fig.~\ref{fig:tactile_hardware}.